TrySound/read-cache/README.md

 ### readCache(path[, encoding])

-Returns a promise that resolves to a content of the file.
+Returns a promise that resolves with the file's contents.

 ### readCache.sync(path[, encoding])

-Returns a content of the file.
+Returns the content of the file.

 ### readCache.get(path)

-Returns a content of cached file or null.
+Returns the content of cached file or null.

 ### readCache.clear()

-Clears cache with loaded contents.
+Clears the contents of the cache.

 ## License